Thiagos25/HDF-Workshop/README.md

    * Create a template for MiNiFi
    * Select the GenerateFlowFile, the NiFi Flow Remote Processor Group, and the Connection between them (these are the only things needed for MiNiFi)
    * Select the "Create Template" button from the toolbar
-   * Choose a name for your template
+   * Choose the name "minifi_flow" for your template

 7. Now we need to download the template